 Halfway, we arrived at the large Linshed Monastery filled with many monks.
 They invited us to observe them praying and gave us some tsampa, roasted barley meal, with butter tea to eat.
 It is really not my cup of tea, so to say, but if you finish what they give you out of politeness, they immediately give you more.
 We let some look through our camera with zoom lens, and they were ecstatic when we zoomed the lens and could hardly believe what they saw.

 I remember lying outside my tent that night, looking up at the many stars (the air is so dry and the altitude to high that you see many) and the huge monastery, thinking how lucky I was to experience this and had to come back some day, which I never did.
+There was total silence, since there was no electricity and no roads or vehicles within miles.
+The monks were apparently asleep or meditating, because no sound came from the monastery either.
 I was tempted to stay awake all night and stare at the amazing sights, but I knew that sleep was necessary for the next day’s hike.
 I close my eyes for a while, but only slept for short intervals, frequently waking to gaze around.
 Several dogs were prowling around and barking, and once I woke up to find one lying next to me.

 The valley gradually became wider and the scenery changed less.
 The average altitude of the Zanskar Valley is 4,000 meters, but it was easier walking, since there were no more ascents or passes.
 We set up our tent in a huge field near Zanskar River below the village of Pishu.
 Some small children were watching over some sheep and goats and making a game of catching donkeys and riding them.
 They led a couple of donkeys over for us to ride, but we did not get too far until we fell off.